How Immigrants Can Open a Bank Account in the United States (Step-by-Step)

 Taxpayer Identification

-This is where the process becomes more complex for some immigrants, and it is important to understand your options.
+This is where the process becomes more complex for some of us, so it is important to understand your options.

 No SSN or ITIN.
-Some banks will open accounts without either number, using foreign passport information and address verification instead.
-These options are more limited but do exist.
-Banks with significant international customer bases sometimes have programs specifically designed for this situation.
+Some banks will open accounts using only a foreign passport and address verification.
+These options are more limited but do exist — particularly at banks with significant international customer bases.

 What If You Do Not Have an ITIN Yet?

-An ITIN is issued by the IRS.
-You can apply for one by completing IRS Form W-7 and submitting it along with documentation that confirms your identity and foreign status.
-The IRS provides instructions in multiple languages, and tax preparation organizations can assist with the application process.
+You can apply by completing IRS Form W-7 and submitting it with documentation confirming your identity and foreign status.
+The IRS provides instructions in multiple languages, and tax preparation organizations can help with the application.

 Having an ITIN gives you access to a significantly wider range of banking and financial products.
-It also allows you to file U.S. tax returns, which is required for many people who earn income in the United States regardless of immigration status.
+It also allows you to file U.S. tax returns — which is required for many people who earn income here, regardless of immigration status.

-If you need help obtaining an ITIN, the IRS Volunteer Income Tax Assistance program, known as VITA, provides free tax help to eligible individuals and can assist with ITIN applications.
+If you need help, the IRS Volunteer Income Tax Assistance (VITA) program provides free tax help to eligible individuals and can assist with ITIN applications.

-Before we walk through the account-opening process, there is one important concept you should understand: ChexSystems.
+Before opening an account, there is one important concept to understand: ChexSystems.

 ChexSystems is a consumer reporting agency that tracks banking history.
-When you apply to open a bank account, many banks check your ChexSystems report to see if you have had problems with bank accounts in the past — such as unpaid overdraft fees, fraudulent activity, or accounts closed due to misuse.
+When you apply to open an account, many banks check your ChexSystems report to see if you have had past banking problems — such as unpaid overdraft fees or accounts closed due to misuse.

 If you are new to the United States and have never had a U.S. bank account, your ChexSystems report will be empty.
-This is similar to having no credit history — it is not a negative mark, but some banks may view it with caution.
+This is similar to having no credit history — it is not a negative mark, but some banks may approach it cautiously.

-If you are declined for a bank account, it is worth requesting your free ChexSystems report to understand why.
+If a bank declines your application, request your free ChexSystems report to understand why.
 By law, you are entitled to one free report per year.
-If there are errors on your report, you have the right to dispute them.
+If there are errors, you have the right to dispute them.

 How to Choose the Right Bank

-Does the bank accept your identification documents?
-Confirm in advance whether the bank accepts your specific identification, including foreign passport and ITIN if applicable.
-Many banks list their requirements on their websites, but it is worth calling ahead or checking directly.
+Does the bank accept your documents?
+Confirm in advance whether they accept your specific identification, including foreign passport and ITIN if applicable.
+Call ahead or check their website before visiting.

 Does the bank have fees you can avoid?
 Many checking accounts charge monthly maintenance fees.
-Look for accounts with no monthly fee or accounts where fees are waived with simple requirements such as direct deposit or maintaining a minimum balance.
+Look for accounts with no monthly fee or accounts where fees are waived with simple requirements like direct deposit.

 Does the bank have branches or ATMs near you?
-Physical access matters, especially in the early stages of banking when you may need to visit a branch for deposits or assistance.
-If you choose an online bank, ensure you are comfortable managing everything digitally.
+Physical access matters, especially early on.
+If you choose an online bank, make sure you are comfortable managing everything digitally.

 Does the bank offer services in your language?
-Some banks, particularly larger national banks and community banks in areas with large immigrant populations, offer services and materials in multiple languages.
-This can make the account-opening process and ongoing banking much easier.
+Some banks, particularly larger national banks and community banks in areas with large immigrant populations, offer multilingual staff and materials.
+This can make the process much easier.

 Is the bank FDIC insured?
-This should be non-negotiable.
-Confirm that any institution you consider is federally insured.
+This is non-negotiable.
+Confirm any institution you consider is federally insured.

-Does the bank have a history of serving immigrants?
-Some banks and credit unions actively build programs for immigrant customers.
-They may have simplified application processes, multilingual staff, and resources specifically designed for your situation.
+Does the bank have experience serving immigrants?
+Some banks and credit unions actively build programs for immigrant customers — simplified application processes, multilingual staff, and resources designed for your situation.
+These institutions are worth seeking out.

-Once you have chosen a bank and confirmed that you have the necessary documents, here is what the process typically looks like.
+Once you have chosen a bank and confirmed you have the right documents, here is what to expect.

 Step 1: Gather Your Documents

-- Your Social Security Number or ITIN, if you have one
+- Social Security Number or ITIN, if you have one

-- An initial deposit, if the bank requires one (many accounts can be opened with no minimum deposit, but some require a small opening deposit of $25 to $100)
+- An initial deposit, if required (many accounts open with no minimum, but some require $25 to $100)

 Step 2: Visit a Branch or Apply Online

-Many banks allow you to begin or complete the account-opening process online.
-However, if you are an immigrant with non-standard identification or an ITIN, visiting a branch in person is often more effective.
-An in-person visit allows bank staff to review your documents directly and address any questions that arise during the process.
+Many banks allow you to start or complete the process online.
+However, if you have non-standard identification or an ITIN, visiting a branch in person is often more effective.
+Staff can review your documents directly and address any questions on the spot.

 Step 3: Complete the Application

-You will be asked to complete an application that collects basic personal information including your name, address, date of birth, and identification details.
-You will provide your taxpayer identification number if you have one.
-You will select the type of account you want to open.
+You will provide basic personal information — name, address, date of birth, and identification details.
+You will also provide your taxpayer identification number if you have one and select the type of account you want to open.

 Step 4: Fund Your Account

-If the bank requires an opening deposit, you can typically fund the account with cash, a money order, or a transfer from another account.
-If you are opening an account with no minimum deposit requirement, this step is not necessary to complete the opening.
+If the bank requires an opening deposit, you can fund it with cash, a money order, or a transfer from another account.
+If there is no minimum deposit requirement, this step is not needed to complete the opening.

 Step 5: Receive Your Account Information and Debit Card

-Once your account is approved and open, you will receive your account number and routing number.
-Your debit card will typically be mailed to your address within seven to ten business days, though some banks offer immediate issuance at the branch.
+Once your account is open, you will receive your account number and routing number.
+Your debit card will typically be mailed within seven to ten business days, though some banks issue one at the branch immediately.

 Step 6: Set Up Online or Mobile Banking

-Register for online banking access through the bank’s website or download their mobile app.
-Online banking allows you to check your balance, review transactions, pay bills, and manage your account from anywhere.
-Setting this up immediately is an important step.
+Register for online banking through the bank’s website or download their mobile app.
+This allows you to check your balance, review transactions, pay bills, and manage everything from anywhere.
+Set it up right away.

 Step 7: Set Up Direct Deposit

-Once your account is open, provide your employer with your routing number and account number to set up direct deposit.
-This ensures your paychecks arrive safely and quickly into your account each pay period.
+Provide your employer with your routing number and account number to set up direct deposit.
+This ensures your paychecks arrive safely and on time each pay period.

 What to Do If Your Application Is Declined